 2. Rocky Mountain National Park, Colorado

-For beautiful views: Hike to Sprague Lake (pictured above)
+For beautiful views: Hike to Sprague Lake (pictured below)

 Camp here: Moraine Campground

 Rocky Mountain National Park is only an hour and a half from Denver in north-central Colorado.
 Within its 415 square miles are the Rocky Mountains, surrounding forests, and a variety of wildlife.
 The park has miles of hiking trails, and lakes and rivers for kayaking, canoeing, and fishing.

 You can also go for a scenic drive up Trail Ridge Road—aka the “Highway To The Sky”—between Estes Park and Grand Lake.
 The route spans for 48 miles, reaching over 12,000 feet in elevation, and passes several overlooks and trailheads.

 1. Yellowstone National Park, Wyoming

 Take this hike: Lone Star Geyser Trail—it erupts about 30 to 45 feet every three hours

 Where to camp: Lewis Lake Campground